 [Section 57 amended by No. 30 of 1995 s.
 76(4); No. 68 of 2004 s.
 58.]

-58. Manager to ensure safety of safety and health representative
+58. Manager to ensure safety of representatives

 (1) The manager of a mine must ensure that whenever a safety and health representative is carrying out an inspection of the mine in accordance with section 53(1)(a), a suitably experienced person has been given responsibility for ensuring the safe conduct of the representative through the mine.